 Hearing loss can also happen as your baby gets older.
-If your baby has risk factors for hearing loss, it is important to have your baby’s hearing checked often.
-View Risk Factors for Late Onset Hearing Loss.
+If your baby has risk factors for late onset or progressive hearing loss, it is important to have your baby’s hearing checked often.
+View Is Your Child "AT RISK" for Hearing Loss?

 Information about Newborn Hearing Screening

-Approximately one to three babies out of 1,000 will be born with permanent hearing loss.
+Approximately one to three babies out of 1,000 will be born deaf or hard of hearing.
 The Nebraska Infant Hearing Act has set the goal of having every baby's hearing screened during the birth admission.
 If your baby does not pass this screening, another hearing screening before four weeks of age is recommended.
 Babies start to learn speech and language very early.
-If a hearing loss is not detected early, a baby will miss a very critical period for speech and language development.
+If childhood deafness is not detected early, a baby will miss a very critical period for speech and language development.

 If your baby does not pass the newborn hearing screenings, a complete hearing evaluation before three months of age is needed to determine if your child has a hearing loss in one or both ears.